darrenks/nibbles/docs/tutorial_minutiae.md

 *	A
 *	0

-Binary chars will require 5 nibbles.
+Binary chars require 5 nibbles.

 ## Coercion Behavior

 Some ops require the values to be a certain type.
-For example the result of `foldr1`.
+For example the result of `foldr1` function (it must match the initial element type).
 Rather than say your program is invalid if it doesn't match, it coerces the value to the desired type.
 TODO: write all the rules (in general it is intuitive).
-See coerceTo in polylib.hs.
+See coerceTo in [Polylib.hs](https://github.com/darrenks/nibbles/blob/main/Polylib.hs).

 Other ops (like `:`) will take in two values and need to coerce them to the same type.
 First that type is decided and then both are coerced using the same rules as above.
 TODO: write the rules (but again it is intuitive, one that isn't obvious is char,int which becomes int).
-See coerce2 in polylib.hs.
+See coerce2 in [Polylib.hs](https://github.com/darrenks/nibbles/blob/main/Polylib.hs).

 ## Implicit Args

-If you use an operation that expects more values than you provide then Nibbles will choose a value for you to complete the program (so this can only be used for the last operations in a program).
-It will first choose any unused identifiers (starting from the smallest DeBruijn index).
+If you use an operation that expects more values than you provide  before EOF then Nibbles will choose a value for you to complete the program (so this can only be used for the last operations in a program).
+It will first choose any unused identifiers (starting from the smallest DeBruijn index) then look at all other identifiers.
 For example:

 	p.,;3+$
 $Output
 	[4,5,6]

-Because `$` had been used already, it chose `@` which was the value from the let `;` of 3.
+Because `$` had been used already, it chose `@` which was the value from the let `;` of 3. `ct` can be useful here as it shows the current status of this usedness.

-If there are no unused identifiers it will simply choose as many `$` as are needed.
+This can be used multiple times in the same program if you are lucky!

 	p.,3+
 $Output